ryansolid/babel-plugin-jsx-dom-expressions/README.md

 This binding will assign the variable you pass to it with the DOM element

+### model / action

+These bindings will assign the variable you pass to it as the data model for the DOM element.
+It is used for event delegation as 2nd and 3rd arguments.
+The syntax and usage of these is still experimental.

 ### on____

 These will be treated as event handlers expecting a function.
-If the arity of the function is 2, the event handler will attempt to look up a data model property on the target element or parents to pass to the handler function.
+If the arity of the function is greater than 1, the event handler will attempt to look up a data model property and optional action on the target element or parents to pass to the handler function.
 This allows out of the box event delegation.

 ### $____